 If Columbia College of Nursing seems like a school you want to apply to, click the heart button to save it to your college list.

-Columbia College of Nursing is located in the urban setting of Glendale, Wisconsin, less than an hour from Milwaukee.
+Columbia College of Nursing is located in the city of Glendale, Wisconsin, in the suburbs of Milwaukee.

-If you want to see Columbia College of Nursing for yourself, plan a visit.
+If you are interested in seeing Columbia College of Nursing for yourself, plan a visit.
 The best way to reach campus is to take Interstate 43 to Glendale, or book a flight to the nearest airport, Mitchell International.

 You can also take a virtual campus tour to get a sense of what Columbia College of Nursing and Glendale are like without leaving home.